Generic filters

 Figure 5.12 shows how inflation and precious metals have affected recent export figures.

-- In 2024, current price exports of goods and services were £894 billion, including precious metals, but, in constant prices, exports were only £879 billion.
-Inflation added £10 billion and precious metals £5 billion over the equivalent CVM figure.
+• In 2025, current price exports of goods and services were £930 billion, including precious metals, but, in constant prices, exports were only £906 billion.
+Inflation added £22 billion and precious metals £3 billion.

-- This is a relatively small inflation difference because the current base year is 2023.
-The inflation gap between CVM and current prices will widen over time.
+• This is a relatively small inflation difference because the current base year is 2023.
+The inflation gap will widen over time.

-Trade statistics may be revised.
-The ONS updates and refines its estimates for trade flows, so the latest ONS figures may differ from previous ones.
-See Appendix B for supporting tables of ONS trade statistics.
+The ONS updates and refines its estimates for trade flows, so the latest ONS figures for may differ from earlier published figures.

-Alternative estimates for trade are available, such as those of Comtrade at the UN.
+Alternative estimates for trade are available from other sources, such as Comtrade at the UN.

 Figure 5.12: Current prices, chained volume measures and precious metals